Sequential OB-6 | 150 custom sounds

 Do not underestimate the FX section!
 On paper it looks pretty standard: delay, reverb, chorus, flanger, phaser.
 But bear in mind that you can combine 3 of the effects at the same time (any 2 of the ones mentioned above + the hidden distortion).
 So if there is any trick that you can employ to widen the sonic palette of the OB-6, the FX is the place to go.
 The effects sound good and they can go to solid extremes and mangle the timbre noticeably.
 This transforms the FX unit into another sound sculpting module, which can’t be said about the FX design of other synths, say, Korg Minilogue XD, whose FX section is rather a decorative element.

 One more thing: pay attention to the ring modulator too: in its non-usual mode, it tracks the pitch of the lowest note that you play on the keyboard.
-Combine it with the seqeuncer and you can go pretty mental.
+Combine it with the sequencer and you can go pretty mental.

 USER INTERFACE – NO MENUS COME AT A PRICE

 On a more serious note: it’s natural to praise synths which have every feature laid out on the front panel and bemoan the ones which have some menu-diving.
 But we have to remember that many times the “easy” synths have everything on the panel because their engines are limited.
 That’s why there is enough room on the panel for all the controls.
-On the other hand, the synth that requires some menu-diving does so because it has much more potential.
+On the other hand, the synth that requires some menu-diving does so because (usually) it has much more potential.
 If manufacturers tried to fit all those knobs for all those features, the synth would end up being as big as a cow barn.
 It’s true that such synths do exist (or rather did exist: Yamaha CS-80, ARP 2500, etc), and when a picture of one pops up somewhere on the Internet it’s causing synth nerds to drool, but those times are over… We live in a time of compromise.
 There must be some menu-diving if we want better versatility.
-So yeah, the OB-6 should win an award for its “what-you-see-is-what-you-get” user interface, but at the same time it should get a spanking for the obvious and irritating limitations of the engine.
-We can’t have everything.
-Read my Prophet-6 write-up where I describe in detail the “shared amount knob” feature – both synths suffer from this architecture limitation.

 BUILD QUALITY